Sparky4567/social_bot/PLANNED_UPDATES.md

 # PLANNED UPDATES

 - Memory storage/retrieval module
 - Speech to text support
+- Some sort of a GUI to actually to let you interact with the chatbot, remove/review/add memories